ph4r05/monero-agent/PoC.md

 https://github.com/monero-project/monero/pull/3780

-In case the code is not yet merged pls compile my fork:
+PR is already merged but should you need any more unmerged features here is my fork:

 https://github.com/ph4r05/monero/tree/ph4master